NanoPlastX

 Project start in October 2023

 Nanoplastics – plastics less than 1,000 nanometers in size – are formed when larger pieces of plastic are broken down in the environment.
-These tiny plastic particles are harmful to many organisms.
+These tiny plastic particles can be harmful to many organisms.
 They can be taken up by plants, penetrate cell membranes and thus enter cells.
-Today, it is still very difficult to determine the concentration of nanoplastics in the environment and all its properties.
-The project “Chemical/microscopic methods and AI for the analysis of nanoplastics” is about combining different analytical methods.
+Today, it is still very difficult to determine the concentration of nanoplastics in the environment and to characterize all its properties.
+The project “Chemical/microscopic methods and AI for the analysis of nanoplastics” is about combining different analytical methods in order to allow detection and characterisation of nanoplastics in environmental matrices.

 PostDoc: Dr. Alexandra Foetisch